wlperry/umd_biostats/ecostats_lectures/lecture_12/12_01_lecture_powerpoint.html.md

     -   in this example...
         -   a low light and high light treatment might affect biomass

-        -   fertilizer also might affect plat biomass
+        -   fertilizer also might affect plant biomass

         -   but when you have higher light the high fertilizer treatment may grow better than expected